PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Method

-\textbf{Global-Part Masked Cross Attention.} As proved in Panoptic-PartFormer and experiment results in Sec.~\ref{sec:ablation}, joint learning with scene features and part features leads to better part segmentation.
+As shown in the experiment results of Panoptic-PartFormer in Sec.~\ref{sec:ablation}, joint learning with scene features and part features leads to better part segmentation.
 However, adding part supervision leads to a minor effect on scene segmentation.
 Thus, a better joint query reasoning design should be well-designed.
-We re-visit the default masked cross attention as follows:
+We analyze the masked cross attention: